cliff-ah-leong/proworkflow-test/ReadMe.md

      - For 'Company Name'  enter "Dev Test" + [your first name]
      - e.g. DEVTESTjonathan

-     Follow this naming convention to ensure you are granted access to GraphQL Enpoint as described below
+     Please ensure you follow this naming convention to ensure you are granted access to GraphQL Enpoint as described below

    > ---